Climate Change and Environmental, Social, Governance (ESG)

 - MBA's Commercial Real Estate Finance (CREF) Green Lending Roundtable: The Green Lending Roundtable consists of MBA members that work together to gather and share information on emerging investor expectations and appetites on climate risk and ESG, and to identify policy and other trends and conditions in climate and ESG investing.
 Through the Green Lending Roundtable, MBA is working with its members to navigate the intersection of managing climate risk and meeting ESG and other green lending goals.

 - MBA's collaboration with Mortgage Industry Standards Maintenance Organization (MISMO): MBA is working with MISMO, the real estate finance industry's standards organization, to facilitate the development of green lending and ESG standards, including, but not limited to, data, terms, and definition to support the flow of consistent information throughout the mortgage finance ecosystem.
-For example, MISMO and MBA are working together to develop data standards, including a commercial green utility data standard, to help facilitate the exchange of ESG and climate risk data to MBA members and the real estate finance industry.
+On December 15, 2021, MISMO launched its updated Commercial Green Utility Dataset.
+The dataset and accompanying package of resources help facilitate the efficient exchange of green utility information across the commercial real estate finance industry.
 The dataset standard has achieved "Candidate Recommendation" status, which means that it has been thoroughly reviewed by a wide range of organizations and industry participants and is available for use across the industry.

 Timeline on Climate and ESG Policy Developments (What's next?):

-- SEC rulemaking on climate and ESG disclosures (expected in October).
+- SEC rulemaking on climate and ESG disclosures expected sometime soon.